 Summer is a wonderful season.
 It’s a time for family vacations, patio parties, and evenings at the lake.
 There are also instances when it’s best to dodge the summer heat by hanging out indoors.
 It can also be a scary time if the correct precautions aren’t taken to prepare your home to withstand the extreme outside temperatures of this time of year.
 Heat exhaustion and heat stroke are urgent conditions ‘caused by the body becoming overheated, and it can take place anywhere, outdoors or indoors.
 A heat stroke needs emergency medical aid and, if if not taken care of immediately, may cause damage to your heart, brain, kidneys, and muscles, and in severe cases a heat stroke could be deadly.
 So remember Safety First, both inside and outside your home.
 Find out how you can make sure you and your family are safe from overheating this summer.

-Recognize the signs
+Recognize the symptoms

-You can take precautions but things can still go wrong.
-Know the indicators of heat exhaustion and heat-related sicknesses: nausea, feeling faint, headache, rapid heartbeat, chest pain, issues with breathing, and more.
-If you are out of your home and have any of these symptoms, seek air-conditioned shelter immediately.
-If you do not feel better within 30 minutes or are having trouble breathing, loss of consciousness, or chest pains, call your doctor immediately or go to the nearest ER.
+You can be careful but things can still happen.
+Understand the indicators of heat exhaustion and heat-related ailments: nausea, feeling faint, headache, rapid heartbeat, pain in your chest, issues with breathing, and more.
+If you are out of your home and have any of these symptoms, seek air-conditioned shelter as soon as possible.
+If you are not feeling better within 30 minutes or are having breathing problems, loss of consciousness, or any chest pain, call your doctor as soon as possible or go to the nearest ER.